TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Test your distribution
 ----------------------

-You can test your distribution by copying the whole folder (named like your extension key) to ``typo3conf/ext/`` of an empty TYPO3 CMS installation.
-Then you can install your distribution with the extension manager.
+To test your distribution, simply copy your extension to an empty TYPO3 CMS installation and try to install it from the Extension Manager.

 .. warning::

    It is not enough to clean all files and the page tree if you want to retry your distribution installation.
 TYPO3 CMS remembers that it imported your distribution before and will skip any know files.
-   Make sure to clean the table ``sys_registry`` if you want to work around that.
+   Make sure to clean the table "sys_registry" if you want to work around that.